 The most traditional choice, rectangular tables are the best option for large gatherings.
 They also offer more flexibility in terms of your seating arrangements.

-With a rectangular dining table, you can really mix it up by combining dining side chairs, arm chairs and bench seating.
+With a rectangular table, you can really mix it up by combining side chairs, arm chairs and bench seating.

 With no sharp corners and a natural sense of flow, a round dining table can work great in smaller spaces.

-A pedastal table base is something to savor if having plenty of leg room strikes your fancy.
+A pedestal table base is something to savor if having plenty of leg room strikes your fancy.

-Like a round dining table, the oval table has no sharp corners, thus enhancing room flow, which can be especially handy in tighter dining spaces where folks are passing through.
+Like a round dining table, oval options has no sharp corners, thus enhancing room flow, which can be especially handy in tighter dining spaces where folks are passing through.

 Fans of oval tables find the soft edges evoke a more warm and inviting mood with less formality.

 Square Table Styles

 If you have a square room to work with, consider the symmetry and balance a square dining room table can bring.
 Plus, with a leaf, you can expand from square to rectangle…go from casual to formal…and transition from every day to special occasion.

 A square table also fosters a more intimate entertaining experience, since everyone is equal distance apart.